-Compared to the rest of the New York City market, the Upper Manhattan submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the New York City market, the Upper Manhattan region has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 134 listings have been posted online, so you'll want to check back regularly for new listings.
-About 4% of the office spaces in the Upper Manhattan are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 140 listings have come on the market, so you'll want to check back regularly for new listings.
+About 4% of the listings in the Upper Manhattan are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,800 sqft.
-Most buildings in this region are close to 5 stories.
-Most buildings in this area were built in 1920 and are Class A.
+The standard measurement for office space in this area is around 2,200 sqft.
+Most properties in this market are approximately 5 stories.
+Most buildings in this region were built in 1920 and are Class A.